 - description of how and when symptoms developed

 - description of the person’s overall medical condition and history

 - description of the family’s overall medical condition and history

 - assessment of the person’s emotional state and living environment

+Also, the doctor may speak with the patient’s friends and family.
 They can offer insight into his or her personality, behavior, memory, and cognitive skills.

 Physical Examination and Lab Tests